Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 ## Fallback

-If all the given counts don't fill the range of the number type, you can use a fallback (`"_"` or `".."`) as seen above, but it can be completly ommitted on the last element of the sequence:
+If all the given counts don't fill the range of the number type, you can use a fallback (`"_"` or `".."`) as seen above, but it can be completely omitted on the last element of the sequence:

 ```json
 {